antongeorgescu/data-science/Azure Machine Learning/research/mynotes.md

     2. Azure Log Analytics - is it part of Azure Monitor?
 What about Azure App Insights?<br/>
     3. Highly imbalanced datasets and right metrics<br/>
     4. MLFlow - details<br/>
+    5. Difference between "publish to web service" and "publish to endpoint" when publishing a pipeline
+    6. What is "spearman correlation"

+* **Create Image Labeling Project** at https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects

+* Machine Learning Designer runs only on ML Compute Cluster
 <hr/>

 # Azure ML Links:
 1. https://christophm.github.io/interpretable-ml-book/